TwaitesJosh/Concha/Concha-Main/README.md

 will allow you access to the containers.

 As mentioned in the report, I use eager memoisation and pre-compute all possible model inputs.
-This is saved as
+This is saved as `csv_for_model_3_input.csv`, the model.py is just a method for loading this into memeory and using it to make predictions.

+The main.py simply takes the input.